-With 823 legal brick-and-mortar cannabis shops, numerous online retailers and delivery services, and 6,000+ licensed cultivators in the state of California, there is stiff competition among cannabis brands and an overwhelming amount of product on the market.
+With 823 legal brick-and-mortar cannabis shops, numerous online retailers and delivery services, and 6,000+ licensed cultivators in California, there is stiff competition among cannabis brands and an overwhelming amount of products on the market.
 This wide selection can often make the selection process difficult.

-With so many brands claiming to have the most premium, potent, and flavorful buds, how do you determine who really has top-shelf flower?
-Genetics, cultivation techniques, and structure are just a few of the components that contribute to quality.
+With so many brands claiming to have the most premium, potent, and flavorful buds, how do you determine who has top-shelf flower?
+Genetics, cultivation techniques, and structure are just a few components contributing to quality.
 But, those new to cannabis and even some long-time users may not know exactly what to look for when selecting flower.

 But, all is not lost!
-In this article, we break down 5 simple steps for evaluating cannabis flower — saving you time, money, and helping you find a more enjoyable experience.
+In this article, we break down 5 simple steps for evaluating cannabis flower — saving you time and money, and helping you find a more enjoyable experience.

 5 Steps to Evaluating Cannabis Flower

 While all cannabis has a distinct smell, the easiest way to distinguish between high-quality and low-quality flower is from its aroma.
 Trichomes, the small, sugar-like crystals coating the outside of the flower, produce terpenoids (terpenes) which secrete aromatic oils that give each strain its unique scent and flavor.

 A noticeably stronger smell often suggests a higher potency and more trichome density.
 A weak smell indicates poor quality buds that are dried out, old, or simply less potent.

 Over 200 different cannabis terpenoids exist, but we’ve outlined the most common profiles below.
 When selecting flower, give it a good sniff and see which notes you pick out.
 Your flower is likely of a higher quality if you get a strong, overpowering whiff of one of these scents.